-It's no secret that exceeding your monthly data allowance can be expensive.
-On the high street, unlimited data packages are hard to come by - leaving your monthly bill at risk of excess charges.
+It's no secret that exceeding your monthly data allowance can be expensive, and unless you're paying for an unlimited data package your monthly bill at risk of excess charges.

 These days, smartphones use data without us even realising.
 So we've listed the top ten ways to remain data savvy on your monthly mobile bill.